Belizeans vote to ask U.N. court to settle Guatemala border dispute

 BELIZE CITY, (Reuters) – Belizeans have voted to ask the United Nations world court to decide Guatemala’s claim that it is the rightful owner of half of Belize’s territory, setting the scene for a resolution to a dispute that has rumbled on for centuries.

-In a referendum held yesterday, 55.4 percent of voters opted to send the matter to the International Court of Justice (ICJ) in The Hague, according to results published by Belize’s elections and boundaries department today.
+In a referendum held on Wednesday, 55.4 percent of voters opted to send the matter to the International Court of Justice (ICJ) in The Hague, according to results published by Belize’s elections and boundaries department yesterday.

 The remaining 44.6 percent of voters in the former British colony in Central America opposed the motion to ask the court.